BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-The next pseudocode represents the main involving the Crow routines.
+The next pseudocode represents the main involving the Crow routines with create, get and set.
-As mentioned above, the pseudocode represents only the backend/frontend interface at the CS side including only three functions: create, get and set.

 ```
 // ~/src/main.cpp